justinlovinger/cv-site/README.md

 Enter a Nix shell with `nix-shell`.
 Packages are installed when entering the Nix shell.
-New packages can be installed without exiting Nix shell with `eval "$configurePhase"`.
+New packages can be installed
+by exiting
+and re-entering
+the Nix shell.

 ### Build code